Solon, OH

 3. Follow the Two-Minute Rule

-• Teach children to brush for two minutes, twice a day.
+Teach kids to brush for two full minutes, twice daily.
+Use:

 4. Proper Brushing Motion

-• Hold the toothbrush at a 45-degree angle.
+• Hold the toothbrush at a 45-degree angle to the gum line.

-• Use gentle circular motions to clean teeth and gums effectively.
+• Use gentle, circular motions to clean thoroughly.

 Flossing for Kids: When and How to Start